Assistance Animals on Campus

 Effective: July 24, 2015

 Iowa State University is committed to assuring that its programs are free from discrimination and harassment based upon protected classes, including physical or mental disability.
 Discrimination and harassment impede the realization of the university’s mission of distinction in education, scholarship, and service, and diminish the whole community.
-See the Discrimination and Harassment policy (see Resources below).
+For more information see the Discrimination and Harassment policy (see Resources below).

 This policy explains Iowa State University’s (ISU) general guidelines and permitted uses of assistance animals, as defined and described below, in providing disability accommodations to students, faculty, staff, and visitors in university buildings and on university property.